KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 But they are still useful to run on real devices to check for regressions.

 There isn't anything else that remarkable or different about these tests.
-They do need to activate GPU-Assisted Validation programmatically as described earlier.
+They do need to activate GPU-Assisted Validation via the programmatic interface as described earlier.

 The tests do exercise the extraction of source code information when the shader is built with debug info.